FAQs about Dogs and Other Animals within the City

 - Cats defecate in any soft, easy-to-dig, soil (such as your garden or flower bed, in front of basement windows, and in kids' sandboxes) which is unpleasant and can be unhealthy.

-- Indoor cats live longer than cats allowed outside.
+- Indoor cats live longer than cats that are allowed outside.

 The City does not have cat traps available and does not endorse the trapping of animals by private residents.
 In addition, the provincial Animal Protection Act prohibits cruelty towards animals, including cats.
 This means that if you try to trap a cat on your property, you are responsible for checking the trap every hour and ensuring that any cat that is trapped receives appropriate food, water and shelter and is brought to an animal shelter.